smucclaw/l4-lp/README.md

   Currently, other such backends are planned but not implemented yet.

-- Libraries that integrate L4 with the following languages so that one can author and execute L4 from them:
+- Libraries that allow one to parse, transpile, execute and interop with L4 from the following languages:
   | Language | Library status | Example usage |
   | -------- | ------ | ------------- |
   | Clojure / JVM | In progress | [JVM main.clj](src/l4_lp/main.clj) |